Solo Dev Quickstart

 No org, no team, no ceremony.
 Install the server locally, push a secret, retrieve it, and wire Claude up to the vault — all in under five minutes.

-Sirr requires a SIRR_MASTER_KEY to start.
-This key authenticates all API calls and seeds encryption.
+Sirr requires a SIRR_MASTER_ENCRYPTION_KEY for encrypting secrets and optionally a SIRR_MASTER_API_KEY for API authentication.
 Generate one with openssl rand -hex 32 and keep it out of git.

 Install